lasanthamudalige/codewars-js/README.md

-# codewars-js
-Code wars challenges from Javascript language
+# Codewar challenges from Javascript language